sunnydao99/Health-Checker/README.md

 - `script.js`: The JavaScript file containing the logic for handling the calculator calculations and interactions.
 - `bootstrap.min.css`: The Bootstrap CSS file for styling the website.
 - `jquery.min.js`: The jQuery library for JavaScript functionality.
-- `readme.txt`: This file, providing information about the website.
+- `readme.txt`: This file, provides information about the website.

 ## Frontend Usage